noynaert/act102handouts/03_Links_Lists_and_Text/03C_Links.md

 ### id rules

+This section is really a ghost of semesters past.
+IDs are now covered earlier in the course.
+The video at this point will not cover IDs, but it would not hurt to review the rules for IDs because there is an exam next week!

 * An id must be unique on the page
 * Do not put a blank in the id
   * If you create an id such as id="geography and climate" you have actually created three ids named "geography" "and" and "climate"